NIStreamer/nistreamer/docs/internals/fn_lib.md

 ```

 ### Helper procedural macros
-**Problem 4** - minimize the amount of Rust code users have to write when adding custom waveforms.

 Apart from being located in a separate crate and a separate repository, `usr_fn_lib` is implemented
 in the same way as `std_fn_lib`.
-The example below shows what a minimal example of `nistreamer-usrlib/src/lib.rs`
+The example below shows what a minimal version of `nistreamer-usrlib/src/lib.rs`
-with just a single custom waveform `MyLinFn` would look like:
+would look like with just a single custom waveform `MyLinFn`:
 ```Rust
 // Uses:
 use pyo3::prelude::*;